 Olympus OM-1 and OM-2n

-The OM-2 purchased 40+ years ago and recently revived along with a darkroom, various prime lenses were added for different perspectives.
+The OM-2 was purchased 40+ years ago and recently revived along with a darkroom and various prime lenses were added for different perspectives.
 The additional OM-2n body joined the team for added film speed flexibility.
 Film brings back both lost subtleties and uneven grittiness to photography.
 It will never be perfect, but it can communicate reality in its own way.

 About the author

 Photography has been a hobby most of my life, starting with a Brownie box camera, then moving to 35mm, adding darkroom experience in college.
-As digital photography slowly established itself, he was always a dissatisfied with not only the medium, but the product.
-Early cameras produced poor quality photos, and recent cameras create pictures that are too perfect.
-So old camera equipment was resurrected, and new cameras built to use analog medium.
+As digital photography slowly established itself, he was always dissatisfied with not only the medium, but the product.
+Early cameras produced poor quality photos, and recent cameras create pictures that try too hard to be perfect.
+So analog camera equipment was resurrected, and new cameras built to use analog medium.
 In this way, he enters into an historical process which is both satisfying and produces unique results.